weifanjiang/Nullness_Lite/README.md

 | Boxing of primitives | Assume the boxing of primitives return the same object  and `BoxedClass.valueOf()` are `@Pure` |

 ### Who wants to use Nullness_Lite option?
 Java developers who would like to get a trustable analysis on their source files, but hesitate to spend time running full verification tool such as Nullness Checker.
-They can run the Nullenss_Lite option instead to get a fast glimpse on their files and more concise reports, although with fewer true positives, with fewer false positive warnings.
+They can run the Nullenss_Lite option instead to get a fast glimpse on their files before upgrade to the Nullness Checker.

 ## Evaluation
 Please see the week9/report for the evaluation methodology we decided.